Not many online sellers know what product feed is.

 If the .xml is the language you speak to Google, your product feed is the message that you give to Google to share with all his buddies.

-Now it’s not just Google who speaks .xml and uses product feeds.
-Many marketplaces & shopping channels reference a web store’s product feed.
-Typically to communicate which products it will display.
+Many other marketplaces & shopping channels reference a web store’s data feed, typically to communicate which products it will display.

 Why do I need a product feed?

 Going multichannel, that is, selling in multiple channels, is of the utmost importance to spread your brand name.